 - call ye upon him while he is near:

-All too often, that seed aborts prior to full development and birth, detailed in Yeshua’s parable of the seed and the Sower.
+All too often, that seed aborts prior to full development and birth, detailed in Yeshua’s parable of the seed and the Sower, spiritually evident by a lack of

 - repentance from evil / self centeredness